glimsil/go-playground/gin-http-service-with-swagger/README.md

 Then you can just type:
     go run main.go

-Server will listen on port 8080 with an endpoint on path `/ping`
+Service will listen on port 8080.

 You can access swagger on http://localhost:8080/swagger/index.html